shap-po/shappoli-docs/docs/types/action/bientity/change_shape.md

 {
   "type": "apoli:action_on_hit",
   "bientity_action": {
-    "type": "shappoli:morph"
+    "type": "shappoli:change_shape"
   }
 }

 ```

-This example morphs the player into the target entity when the player hits it.
+This example changes the player's shape into the target entity when the player hits it.